-

 John’s Picture of the Messiah

 Each of the gospel writers have a slightly different representation of the Messiah.
 Matthew, Mark, and Luke bear several similarities in their presentations and focus, but the Gospel of John stands out from the others.
 John records only seven miracles in his gospel, and five of those are unique to John.
-He portrays Jesus in Continue reading
+He portrays Jesus in a very specific way, but, unlike Matthew, he does not continually refer to Levitical scripture to reinforce his points.
+Rather, he focuses on Jesus’ words describing Himself.
+Imagery from John In John 2, we see Jesus driving the merchants and money changers from the temple,… Continue reading